Only Closed Testing Procedures are Admissible for Controlling False Discovery Proportions

-After formally defining the class of procedures we will study, we follow the lead of \cite{Sonnemann1982} and \cite{Sonnemann1988}, generalizing their concept of \emph{coherence} to FDP control.
-We show that every incoherent procedure can be uniformly improved by a coherent one, and that every coherent procedure is either a closed testing procedure or can be uniformly improved by one.
-This shows that only closed testing procedures are admissible as FDP controlling procedures.
-Next, we show that every closed testing procedure with admissible local tests is admissible as an FDP controlling procedure.
-Together, these results lay out design principles for construction of FDP controlling procedures.
+Taken together, these results give design principles for multiple testing procedures.
 To design admissible procedures it is sufficient to create a closed testing procedure with admissible local tests.
 To show admissibility for a procedure designed in a different way, it is sufficient to show that the procedure is equivalent to such a procedure.
-We will discuss practical implications of our results for researchers seeking to develop new methods, and illustrate them by constructing a uniform improvement of a method recently proposed by \cite{Katsevich2018}.
+We will discuss practical implications of our results for researchers seeking to develop new methods.
+We do this by revisiting two testing procedures: Higher Criticism \citep{Donoho2004, Meinshausen2006a} and the simultaneous FDP bounds of \cite{Katsevich2018}.
+In both cases we do not only uniformly improve the inferential statements of the methods, we also extend their scope by deriving non-trivial bounds for the FDP of sets these methods did not initially target.